fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 All of these values can be checked against the original arrays above.

+Note that :class:`MetricFrame` is intended for analyzing the differences between groups with regard to a base metric, and consequently cannot take predefined fairness metrics, such as :func:`demographic_parity_difference`, as input to the `metrics` parameter.

 .. _assessment_compare_harms:

 Compare quantified harms across the groups